-No impacts identified at this stage.
+No impacts identified.

 What can be done to remove or reduce any negative impacts of this policy (if applicable)?

-N/A

-No - negative impact remains

-Yes - negative impact reduced

-Yes - negative impact removed
+N/A If mitigations are in place, does this remove or No - negative impact remains reduce the negative impact?
+Yes - negative impact reduced Yes - negative impact removed